Women, Peace and Security and Youth, Peace and Security

 Photo: UN Photo/Patricia Esteve

 UN Security Council Resolution 1325 was adopted unanimously in October 2000.
 It was the first formal document from the Security Council on women, peace and security.
-Eight other resolutions have followed.
+Some ten other resolutions have followed.
 These resolutions now make up the international women, peace and security agenda.

 The agenda states that women, who make up half of the world’s population, have the right to participate actively in efforts for peace.
 Gender-based and sexual violence in times of conflict must be mitigated, and women’s rights protected.
 All international efforts for peace must have a gender equality perspective.

-UN Security Council Resolution 2250 on youth, peace and security was adopted in December 2015, followed by Resolution 2419 three years later.
-The two resolutions constitute the centerpieces of the international youth, peace and security agenda.
+UN Security Council Resolution 2250 was adopted in December 2015, later followed by other resolutions on youth, peace and security.
+These resolutions together constitute the centerpieces of the international youth, peace and security agenda.